CowDogMoo/warpgate-templates/templates/ttpforge/README.md

-# Atomic Red Team Warp Gate Template
+# TTPForge Warp Gate Template

-This template builds **Atomic Red Team** images using Warp Gate.
+This template builds **TTPForge** images using Warp Gate.
 It supports building both **Docker images** (for `amd64` and `arm64`) and AWS **AMIs** (Ubuntu-based EC2 images).
-The build provisions all required packages, sets up tools, and runs Ansible roles to configure the system for security testing and adversary emulation using Atomic Red Team's library of attack techniques.
+The build provisions all required packages, sets up tools, and runs Ansible roles to configure the system for TTP (Tactics, Techniques, and Procedures) execution and adversary emulation workflows.

 ---